-The CDC assists a brother or sister in Christ to clarify their call in the community of all the baptized people of God.
-Meetings of the CDC are therefore NOT interviews, but time of exploration of a person’s spiritual life and require that the members of the CDC remain open and vulnerable to share their own life experience and to be transformed themselves by the Holy Spirit.
+The CDC assists a sibling in Christ to clarify their call in the community of all the baptized people of God.
+Meetings of the CDC are therefore NOT interviews, but times of exploration of a person’s spiritual life and require that the members of the CDC remain open and vulnerable to share their own life experience and to be transformed themselves by the Holy Spirit.

 General principles for discussions

 Try to look at the breadth of ministry in the diocese, not just the specific order (Lay Leader, Deacon, Priest, Religious) to which this person might be called.
 Remember that CDC members act not only in their own names, but in trust for the people of God in their congregation.
 Thorough preparation for meetings should assure a relatively uniform process.

 Try to create a sense of mutuality or partnership between the discerner and CDC members.
 When considering topics to pursue, it may help to test them against the following questions: What does this have to do with leadership in the Church?
 Why do we need to know?
 Would I be willing to answer the same question about myself?
 It may help to remember that the purpose underlying any question should be to get at this basic idea: What may happen in the life of the Church and its members through the leadership of this person?
 CDC members also may consider that any given answer may be less important than the feeling or attitude behind it.
 Therefore, be attentive to things such as energy level, sincerity, enthusiasm, sensitivity, respect for differences, and evidence of a contagious personal faith.

 - It is important to know not only about the discerner’s prayer life and spiritual journey, but also how they would guide, direct, and accompany other people on theirs.

 - In discussing social issues, the ways in which an individual expresses Christian witness may be more important than ideological ideal.